WilliamJCole/Curved/ReadMe.rst

 1. **Name**: William Cole
-2. **Details**: As a student this tool will help me to see where I stand in any course, buy just entering my grades and there weights.
+2. **Details**: As a student this tool will help me to see where I stand in any course, buy just entering my grades and their weights.
 I can see which classes require more work.
 I can then see how my GPA will be when I go further in SPS
 3. **Goals**: To simply see my grade and automatically.